 What We Like About YMC Chrome Tuning Peg

-The tuning ratio of these pegs is slower than the original, however, that is quite handy when it comes to fine-tuning your guitar.
+The tuning ratio of these ones is slower than the original, however, that is quite handy when it comes to fine-tuning your guitar.
 They don’t move on their own or lose tension quickly either.

 What We Don’t Like About YMC Chrome Tuning Peg